All Episodes

 The country is going to need to be resurrected if he's not stopped.

-I do not want the federal government and the United Auto workers owning General Motors, Chrysler, and Ford.
+I do not want the federal government and the United Auto Workers owning General Motors, Chrysler, and Ford.

-And it's gonna come with an Obama hood ornament and a built-in bumper sticker that you can't remove.
+It's going to come with an Obama hood ornament and a built-in bumper sticker that you can't remove.

 If you don't buy, it's either your kneecaps or your signature.